 Show off your photography skills!

-If you’re attending one of our Open Days, please share your photos on Twitter and Instagram using the hashtag.
+If you’re attending one of our Open Days, please share your photos on Twitter and Instagram using #SurreyOpenDay.
+Take photos of the campus, the food stalls, the information fare, for example, to help capture the atmosphere.

 What not to do